 On April 28, 1917, while Macauley was in New York awaiting trial, the real Christmas Keough was still at large.
 “J.A.
 Paget” visited five prominent department stores in Chicago and cashed $200 traveler’s checks drawn on the Canadian Commerce Bank of Toronto.

 It could not be proven, but some newspapers reported that Farrell re-emerged during the spring because he did not want another taking credit for his clever schemes.
 News of the Chicago forged checks gave pause to the prosecution’s investigator.
-He believed for the prosecution that a grave mistake had been made.
+He believed the prosecutor made a grave mistake.
 Not only was it impossible for Macauley to be in Chicago on the day in question, but it was also found that Macauley was a man of undisputed business integrity and the president of the Vacuum Oil and Gas Company of Toronto with large interests in Ontario.
 He carried a cash total of over $100,000 in banks with additional holdings and was able to demand unlimited credit, which was given without question.

 The investigator stated that this case should not go to trial, because “some idiot might try to convict him.”
 He gave Macauley a handsome apology for all the indignities to which he had been subjected.